Zookeepers are responsible for the care, management and welfare of animals in zoos, safari parks and specialised collections.

 There may be opportunities to work abroad as some zoos take part in keeper exchange programmes.

-If you would like to know anything about Zookeeper that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a zookeeper that does not appear on Hotcourses, further information can be found below.

 Association of British Wild Animal Keepers(ABWAK)